-The District's Board of Trustees recognizes the importance of engaging families in the education of children.
-The Superintendent and staff shall undertake activities designed to:
+The Board recognizes and supports the importance of engaging all stakeholders in the education of children.
+The Superintendent and staff will continue to:

-- (1) encourage families to actively participate in the life of their children's schools; - (2) ensure families feel welcomed, valued, and connected to one another, school staff, and to what students are learning and doing in class; - (3) encourage families and school staff to engage in regular, two-way meaningful communication about student learning; - (4) ensure continuous collaboration between families and school staff to support student learning and healthy development both at home and at school and have regular opportunities to strengthen their knowledge and skills to do so effectively; - (5) empower families to be advocates for their own and other children to ensure that students are treated equitably and have access to learning opportunities that will support their success; - (6) allow families and school staff to partner in decisions that affect children and families and together inform, influence, and create policies, practices, and programs; and - (7) encourage students, families and school staff to connect and collaborate with members of the community to expand learning opportunities, community services, and civic participation.
+- (1) Encourage families to actively participate in their children's schools; - (2) Ensure families feel welcomed, valued, and connected to one another, school staff, and to what students are learning and doing in class; - (3) Encourage families and school staff to engage in regular, two-way meaningful communication about student learning; - (4) Ensure continuous collaboration between families and school staff to support student learning and healthy development both at home and at school and have regular opportunities to strengthen their knowledge and skills to do so effectively; - (5) Empower families to be advocates for their children to ensure they have access to learning opportunities that will support their success; - (6) Allow families and school staff to partner in decisions that affect children and their families; - (7) Encourage families and school staff to collaborate with members of the community to connect students, families, and staff to expand learning opportunities, community services, and civic preparation; and - (8) Encourage families and school staff collaborate with members of the community to connect students, families, and staff to post-secondary education opportunities, including workforce training, apprenticeship opportunities, career pathways, and degree programs, and encourage students to explore college and career planning tools (including Free Application for Federal Student Aid completion) and incentives provided by post-secondary institutions.